 International Worship.
 Large-group Bible study gatherings on Friday evenings in Columbus begin with worship.
 For several years in the 1990s, volunteer Drew Alatis led worship with his guitar.
 Gradually, God raised up others to join or replace Drew.

 But God, through Rich, had a larger plan: He wanted internationals to lead worship.
 God brought talented worship leaders from China, South Korea, Mexico, and Mongolia.
 Tuyata Tserev from Mongolia formed a worship team called “Voice of the Nations.”
 This group led worship and did special concerts for several years.
 Even today, internationals lead worship in their respective Bible discussion groups, wherever possible.
 In our efforts to put students into leadership in all areas of ministry, leading worship has been a good first step for many students.

-Worship is essential for setting the tone for the evening, orienting hearts, minds, and wills to God.
-Often the first evidence that God is working in a student is tears running down that person’s face during worship.
+Worship is essential for setting the tone for the evening, orienting hearts, and minds to God.
 Many internationals say that God first touched them through the beauty of worship music.

 In 2014, God moved IFI Columbus staff Russ Sermon to begin the American Apprentice program to prepare American believers to do ISM.
 The first intern was Mike Fisher, who took IFI to Ohio University in Athens in 2015.
 The revised and renamed program (International Student Ministry Apprenticeship Program–ISMAP) had three participants in 2015-16; all three are raising support to join the IFI staff full time.